TFSA Explained: The Ultimate Guide

 Inside the TFSA account, you can hold all of the same investments you could under the RRSP, including publicly traded stocks, bonds, mutual funds, and real estate investment trusts (REITs).

-With its introduction, the TFSA has become a strong competitor to the RRSP in the realm of tax-free growth.
-Both are great vehicles and you need to understand the usage for the long and short-term.
+With its introduction, the TFSA has become a strong competitor to the RRSP in terms of tax-free growth.
+Both are great vehicles, and you need to understand their usage for the long and short term.

 The Rules of the TFSA